Yanzi01/ColorMotion_Recorder/README.md

 🔗 https://yanzi01.github.io/ColorMotion_Recorder/record/index.html

->>For best performance, use Chrome
+>>For best performance, use Chrome on a desktop

 ---
 🕹 How to Use